It’s no secret that building a diverse team has a far-reaching impact on business health overall. Not only do contrasting… Read More

 - Monitoring Progress and Updating

-One of the most significant changes in the CFP Board’s financial planning process outlines the way in which advisors must take a holistic approach to advice.
-There are changes to all steps in the new standards to incorporate consideration of all of a client’s financial goals, even if an advisor doesn’t handle every aspect of their financial lives.
+One of the most significant changes in the CFP Board’s financial planning process outlines the way in which advisors must take a holistic approach to advice, even if they don’t handle all aspects of a client’s financial life.

-The CFP Board revised the original first two steps in the planning process, “Establishing and Defining the Relationship with the Client,” and “Gathering Client Data,” and replaced them with steps focusing less on the data and more on the client’s overall financial goals.
-This encourages advisors to provide more valuable advice to clients through deeper conversations.
+The CFP Board revised the original first two steps in the planning process, “Establishing and Defining the Relationship with the Client,” and “Gathering Client Data,” and replaced them with “Understanding the Client’s Personal and Financial Circumstances” and “Identifying and Selecting Goals.”
+These newer steps focus less on the data and more on the client’s overall financial goals.
+This encourages advisors to provide more valuable advice to clients through deeper conversations and closer relationships.

 The CFP Board emphasized this holistic approach because it wants advisors to focus on data gathering and goals conversations with precision, from the outset of financial planning.
 Their objective is to make certain advisors get a full view of the client’s goals so that clients aren’t receiving advice that isn’t in their best interest.

-That means asking clients questions about all aspects of their finances to make sure their financial and life goals fit into a suggested strategy.
+That means asking clients questions about all aspects of their lives to make sure their financial and personal goals fit into a suggested strategy.
 For some advisors, this may require a shift in mindset when establishing relationships with clients.
 The conversation now must incorporate much broader topics than ever before.

 The CFP Board made this change because they recognize everyone in a firm may play a different role in the client engagement.
 One person might conduct financial plan development while someone else may be presenting the plan.
 Or the firm might separate the responsibility of gathering client data.
 If, for example, the person developing a financial plan is in compliance, but the person gathering client data doesn’t ask the right questions, the entire firm is not in compliance.

-Steps 4, 5, and 6 of the new financial planning process outline precisely how advisors must develop, present, and implement financial plans, respectively.
+Steps four, five, and six of the financial planning process outline precisely how advisors must develop, present, and implement financial plans, respectively.
 To follow these steps, firms need to place a higher emphasis on risk management, as well as explicitly documenting the planning process to clearly outline individual responsibilities.

 Establishing Deeper, More Valuable Client Relationships